kanthgithub/HeadlineTextProcessor/CourierDeliveryService.md

 ## Solution Design:

-#### End-Product:
+### End-Product:

 - Cloud-based courier management software for a single and multi-franchise business.
 - Design workflow at macro and micro level of service delivery

+   **Actors in the System:**

-  - Franchise: collection points at multiple locations to :
+  > Franchise: MicroManagers to manage pickups, deliveries and collection points at multiple locations

         - manage courier collection by adhoc order or recurring schedule
         - deliver the in-coming couriers to customers
         - dispatch out-going couriers to collection-points at destinations
         - track the vehicles with couriers

-  - Customer: self explanatory where users who want to send couriers can
+  > Customer: Users who want to send and collect couriers

         - register via new ID creation or social login
         - Create a new adhoc schedule for courier pickup or self-service at nearest collection-point
         - Track the courier movement (in-App feature)
         - Receive Notifications and alerts about courier movement during entire workflow
         - Enter queries or complain about services
         - Rate the franchise or the courier service in general

+   > Admin: Central authority to manage all franchises and operations

+        - Has master access on all Franchises and Customer management
+        - RealTime tracking of Franchises and collection points -

-#### Features:
+### Features:

-##### Customer Perspective:
+#### Customer Perspective:

 - Login / Registration by user / Social Login ( Facebook )
 - Pickup & Destination By Type / Map